Internal Transfer Students

 What are the factors that are used to determine admissibility?

 The business transfer admissions review committee reviews all of the applications that meet the minimum criteria for consideration (see lep.umd.edu for the criteria).
 The committee employs a holistic review to determine the most competitive applicants for admission.
 The committee is searching for a diverse, engaged, and academically talented pool of students.
-Academic record, co-curricular involvement, leadership experience, and honors and awards are considered in the admission decision.
+Academic records, co-curricular involvement, leadership experience, and honors and awards are considered in the admission decision.
 Students are strongly encouraged to submit a resume and letter detailing their accomplishments and experience with their applications.
 Special attention is paid to a student’s academic performance in the Gateway courses and the student’s overall academic record.
 The committee also reviews the personal essay/statement and letters of recommendation (maximum of 3).

 The competitiveness of the admission process depends on the number of Smith School applicants, the quality of these applicants, and the number of transfer spots available in a given year.
 Because the quality and size of the applicant pool vary from semester to semester, there is no way to determine whether there is a better time to apply for admission to the Smith School.